 We had a delicious and extensive breakfast each morning: there was continental breakfast, English breakfast, some Indian food, some Middle Eastern dishes, several muesli and yogurt options and plenty of fresh fruit (pineapple, my favorite!).
 The hotel staff was very friendly and helpful.
 Altogether a really good place to base yourself in Dubai.

 Abu Dhabi, Centro Al Manhal Abu Dhabi (by Rotana) – 1 night

 I was very happy with this hotel, we booked it last-minute via Hotwire and got a really good deal (€45).
-The hotel looks very new, beautiful stylish room and nice bathroom.
-We were on the 15th floor and had somewhat of a view.
+The hotel looks very new, beautiful stylish room and modern bathroom.
+Our room was on the 15th floor and had a nice view.

 There was air conditioning, coffee and tea facilities, friendly staff and a very comfortable bed.
 Plus, it was only a 5 minute walk to the Abu Dhabi bus station!